Greek Grammar Primer

 Schedule: 1x / week, 45 min.

-This course is a gentle introduction to Greek grammar, in which students in grades 4–5 will complete about half of the text used in the Greek 1 course, taking about two weeks to work through each chapter.
-The extra time will be used for extended practice of new skills and for hymn study.
+This course is a gentle introduction to Greek grammar, in which students in grades 4–5 will complete about half of the text used in the Greek 1 course, taking about 2 weeks to work through each chapter.
+The course will also devote some time to extended practice of new skills and hymn study.
 Students will then enter Greek 1 having worked through some of the difficult “speed bumps” that beginning Greek study presents to young English speakers.

 Syllabus: View the course syllabus here.